 Odin is known as the Wild Huntsman when he heads the army of the dead on their midnight ride, and to see them is to invite misfortune--the Wild Hunt is an ill omen, presaging pestilence, death, and war.
 This ominous event occurs during violent winter storms, with the raging winds as evidence of its passing.
 Some believers claim to leave their bed in spirit form to join the Wild Hunt; while centuries ago stories were told of physical revelers that would raid towns and villages, stealing food and drink.
 The spirits of the hunt aren't after mortal goods, but rather are known to hunt game such as boars, wild horse, or even magical maidens.

-So this Yule, if the winds of a winter storm are whipping around your home, close your shutters against the ill fortune awaiting you outside; and if you happen to be caught outdoors, hurry about your business--for you never know when you might find yourself in the midst of the Allfather and his Wild Hunt.
+So this Yule, if the winds of a winter storm are whipping around your home, close your shutters against the ill fortune awaiting you outside; and if you happen to be caught outdoors, hurry about your business and best hope you have the favor of the gods—for you never know when you might find yourself in the midst of the Allfather and his Wild Hunt.